omiguelgomes/FEUP-PLOG/README.md

 Note that only jokers can be put in the outer part of the board.

 ## Playing phase
+The players alternate turns having to place a piece adjacent to an opponent's piece (vertically, horizontally or diagonally).
+The player then captures all pieces contigous in a straight line between the newly placed piece and a player's piece or joker turning them into their own pieces.
+If a player is unable to capture a piece in his move he passes.

+At the end the player with the most points wins.

 ## Representation of the gamestate